AcalaNetwork/truffle-tutorials/token/README.md

       expect(balance.toNumber()).to.equal(1234567890);
     });

-    it("should not assign value to a radnom addresss", async function() {
+    it("should not assign value to a random addresss", async function() {
       const balance = await instance.balanceOf(user);

       expect(balance.toNumber()).to.equal(0);